Legio XV Apollinaris: History

 Octavianus (later Emperor Augustus) raised XV Apollinaris in order to end the occupation of Sicily by Sextus Pompeius, who was threatening Rome's grain supply.
 After the Battle of Actium, where the legion probably gained its epitaph Apollinaris, it was sent to garrison Illyricum, where it probably remained until 6 BC, though it might have seen action in the Cantabrian Wars.

-In 6 AD, Apollinaris was part of the huge campaign by Tiberius against the Marcomanni that was obstructed by a revolt in Pannonia.
+In AD 6, Apollinaris was part of the huge campaign by Tiberius against the Marcomanni that was obstructed by a revolt in Pannonia.
 Apollinaris saw a good deal of fighting in the suppression of the revolt.
 According to the historian Balduin Saria, this legion erected a camp on the site of the Colonia Iulia Aemona, which was established as a camp in 14 or 15, after the legion left for Carnuntum.
 This hypothesis has been rejected by the researcher Marjeta Šašel Kos as unfounded.
 By the year 9 the legion was headquartered in Pannonia, in the town of Carnuntum.

 There the unit stayed until sent to Syria and possibly Armenia by Nero in 61 or 62, these territories newly conquered from the Parthians.
 After the conclusion of the war with Parthia, the legion was sent to Alexandria but soon found itself engaged in the fierce fighting of the First Jewish Revolt, capturing the towns of Jotapata and Gamla.
 It was the Fifteenth that captured the Jewish general later to become famous as the historian Josephus.
 During this period the legion was commanded by Titus, who would later become Emperor.

 After the suppression of the revolt, the legion returned to Carnuntum and rebuilt its fortress.
 Elements of the XVth fought in the Dacian Wars although the main body of the legion remained in Pannonia.